Chang342831/gitLearn/readme.txt

 Git changes1.

-Creating a new branch is easy.
+Creating a new branch is easy & QUICKLY.